Jun-depo/capstone-kube-app-deployment/README.md

 ### Stage "Linting"

-Detect mistakes in python with pylint and Dockerfile files with hadolint.
+* This stage was to detect mistakes in python with pylint and Dockerfile files with hadolint.
 As show in the following pictures, app.py contained the mistake and failed the linting stage.

  <img src="images/fail1.png" />

  <img src="images/fail2.png" />

-After correcting this mistake, the pipeline went through without out the problem.
+* After correcting this mistake, the pipeline went through without out the problem.

 ### Stage "Build docker image" and

-* Docker image is built based on Dockerfile.
+* Docker image was built based on Dockerfile.
 I also included .dockerignore to exclude files copying into the container.

 * In addition, I added conditional parameter inside Jenkinsfile to control when to build and push docker image to dockerhub.
 Similarly, this can also be used to control rolling update.The pictures below show an example this selection method.